zerozedsc/whatsapp-automation/README.md

-"*WHATSAPP AUTOMATION MADE BY PYTHON*"
+## "**WHATSAPP AUTOMATION MADE BY PYTHON**"
-/n I made a whatsapp automation that can send media and message /n I used selenium and chromedriver 90>
+ I made a whatsapp automation that can send media and message
+> I used selenium and chromedriver 90